wwood/singlem-benchmarking/README.md

 ./run_benchmark.sh
 ```

-Results can be viewed by rerunning the plot.ipynb in each benchmark directory.
+Results can be viewed by rerunning the `plot.ipynb` in each benchmark directory, and then the `plot_overall.ipynb` notebook in the base directory.

-## Download genomes for #2
+## Download genomes for benchmark #2

 Using NCBI datasets CLI (on conda as `ncbi-datasets-cli=14.29.0`)